 “I always stop in the middle of my prayer.
 I say, ‘Dear Lord, lead this man to be saved.
 You led me here and I pray that he will be saved today.
 May his wife have a Christian husband and the little children a Christian daddy.
 May this be the day of his salvation.’
 Now while our heads are bowed in prayer, ‘Mr. Doe, would you be willing today to ask God to forgive you and tell Him you want to get saved?’

 “See, you stop in the middle of your prayer and lead him to pray.
 Let me say this: Fifty per cent of the time when you get this far the lost person is going to pray” (Hyles, Let’s Go Soul Winning).

 That is cheap psychological manipulation.
 It is tricky.
-It is dishonesty.
+It is dishonest.
 If you tell a man that you want to pray for him, but your goal actually is to preach to him and get him to pray a sinner’s prayer, that is deception.
 We see no hint of this in the Gospels or Acts.

 Consider the following example of this methodology.
-Carl Hatch was called “the world’s greatest soul winner” by Sword of the Lord editor Curtis Hutson and by Jack Hyles:
+Carl Hatch was called “the world’s greatest soul winner” by The Sword of the Lord editor Curtis Hutson and by Jack Hyles:

 The Carl Hatch Squeeze

 I don’t ask anybody if they want to be saved.
 If you want a positive answer you must ask a positive question.
 If you want a no answer ask a no question.
 If you want a yes answer ask a yes question.
 Soul winning is positive.
 And in soul winning you use a lot of psychology.

 For instance, if you are lost and I say, “Mr. Smith, let me ask you a question.
 You don’t want to go to hell, do you?”